ProAppleOS/Upgrade-from-10.3.x-to-iOS-11.1.2-on-any-64Bit-device-with-Blobs/README.md

-- Copyright by iloveapple1999 © ;
+- Copyright by ProAppleOS © ;
-- MADE BY @iloveapple1999 on Twitter;
+- MADE BY @ProAppleOS on Twitter;
-- ANY QUESTION? -> @iloveapple1999 on Twitter
+- ANY QUESTION? -> @ProAppleOS on Twitter

 # Upgrade from 10.3.x to iOS 11.1.2 on any 64Bit device
 How to Upgrade any 64Bit Device from 10.3.x to 11.1.2 with Blobs